Why Your Throat Hurts

 - a hot water bottle.

-Wondering what to eat when your throat is in agony?
+Wondering what to eat when your throat aches?
 Soft, cool foods are good choices.
 Try these:

 - ice cream